The 7 Most Affordable Big Cities In The U.S. And What They Really Cost

 - Cost of a half-gallon of milk: $1.90

 Situated on the Mississippi River, Memphis is a big city with a small-town vibe.
 It should be no surprise that the city, which gave B.B.
-King, Otis Redding, Johnny Cash and Elvis Presley their start, is a popular choice with budding musicians.
+King, Otis Redding, Johnny Cash and Elvis Presley their starts, is a popular choice with budding musicians.
 It only takes one trip to Beale Street to realize that Memphis hasn’t lost its musical heritage.

 Nevertheless, there are a number of companies that are headquartered within the city, including FedEx and AutoZone.
 Though the cost of living in Memphis is low – it’s actually the sixth cheapest city in the United States – the salaries are even lower.
 Despite being among the country’s largest distribution centers, Memphis still has the lowest median household income of any city on this list.
 Residents earn 35% less than the average American.